hsiehkl/COVID19_NLP_Challenge/README.md

 ## Conclusion
 The team effectively filtered for relevant scientific articles and used a unique methodology for extracting the columns for summary tables.
 The methodology that we used yielded the desired results, although there is still much room for improvement.

-## Repository Resources
-* Folder containing the forked PreSumm repo and the summarization implementation steps and results
-* Jupyter notebook displaying the code and results for all other steps of the approach